Fiona Kendall serves with Mediterranean Hope, Italy.

 The FCEI is a non-profit organisation comprising churches and church unions bound by a common vocation of witness and service.
 Relevant to the creation of the Mediterranean Hope program are the FCEI’s commitments to justice and peace, to ecumenical and interfaith dialogue, to fundamental rights of freedom and equality, and to working for the benefit of those who are marginalized.

 The Mediterranean Hope (MH) program for refugees and migrants was created in early 2014 in response to the surge in numbers seeking to reach Europe by undertaking dangerous crossings in the Mediterranean Sea.
 Since installing the “Observatory on Migration” on Lampedusa, a tiny transit island off the coast of Africa, the program has grown considerably in scope and scale.
-In addition to ongoing work on Lampedusa, MH now manages two reception centres for migrants on Sicily.
-The Casa delle Culture in Scicli houses forty of the most vulnerable migrants, whilst the Casa dei Mirti in Palermo houses fifteen young men, who came to Europe as unaccompanied minors.
-From Rome, MH co-ordinates the ecumenical humanitarian corridors project.
+In addition to ongoing work on Lampedusa, MH now manages two reception centres for migrants in Sicily.
+The Casa delle Culture in Scicli houses forty of the most vulnerable migrants, while the Casa dei Mirti in Palermo houses fifteen young men who came to Europe as unaccompanied minors.
+From Rome, MH coordinates the ecumenical humanitarian corridors project.
 This pioneering initiative brings migrants safely and legally into Europe.
-Support for participants does not end with their arrival: sustained help is offered over a period of up to two years, the focus being on meaningful integration into local communities.
-The original corrider from Lebanon to Italy has spawned legacy corridors to France, Belgium, and Andorra, and from Ethiopia and MH is currently lobbying for a new corridor from Libya.
-Within the last year, MH has provided concrete support to search and rescue (SAR) missions in the Mediterranean Sea, working in collaboration with Proactiva Open Arms and Pilotes Volontaires.
+Support for participants does not end with their arrival: sustained help is offered over a period of up to two years, focusing on meaningful integration into local communities.
+The original corridor from Lebanon to Italy has spawned legacy corridors to France, Belgium, Andorra, and Ethiopia, and MH is currently lobbying for a new corridor from Libya.
+Within the last year, MH has provided concrete support to search and rescue (SAR) missions in the Mediterranean Sea, collaborating with Proactiva Open Arms and Pilotes Volontaires.
 MH continues to tailor its response to meet current needs, always using the Gospel to test whether it is appropriate to pursue a particular project.

 How do you fit into their mission?